Marxism–Leninism: Post-Cold War era (1991–present)

-In Africa, several Marxist–Leninist states reformed themselves and maintained power.
+In Africa, several communist states reformed themselves and maintained power.
 In South Africa, the South African Communist Party is a member of the Tripartite alliance alongside the African National Congress and the Congress of South African Trade Unions.
 The Economic Freedom Fighters is a pan-African, Marxist–Leninist party founded in 2013 by expelled former president of the African National Congress Youth League Julius Malema and his allies.
-Sri Lanka has had Marxist–Leninist ministers in their national governments.
 In Zimbabwe, former President Robert Mugabe of the ZANU–PF, the country's long standing leader, was a professed Marxist–Leninist.

 In the Americas, there have been several insurgencies and Marxist–Leninist movements.
 In the United States, there are several Marxist–Leninist parties, such as the Communist Party USA and the Party for Socialism and Liberation.
 In South America, Colombia has been in the midst of a civil war which has been waged since 1964 between the Colombian government and aligned right-wing paramilitaries against two Marxist–Leninist guerrilla groups, namely the National Liberation Army and Revolutionary Armed Forces of Colombia.
 In Peru, there has been an internal conflict between the Peruvian government and Marxist–Leninist–Maoist militants including the Shining Path.
 The 2021 Peruvian general election was won by presidential candidate Pedro Castillo on the Marxist–Leninist program put forward by Free Peru.

 Ideology

 Political system

 Marxism–Leninism involves the creation of a one-party state led by a communist party, as a means to develop socialism and then communism.
 The communist party is the supreme political institution of the state.
 Marxism–Leninism asserts that the people's interests are fully represented through the communist party and other state institutions.
 In the words of historians Silvio Pons and Robert Service, elections are "generally not competitive, with voters having no choice or only a strictly limited choice".
 Generally, when alternative candidates have been allowed to stand for election, they have not been allowed to promote very different political views.
-In Marxist–Leninist states, elections are generally held for all positions at all levels of government.
-In most states, this has taken the form of directly electing representatives, although in some states such as People's Republic of China, the Republic of Cuba and the Socialist Federal Republic of Yugoslavia this also included indirect elections, such as deputies being elected by deputies as the next lower level of government.
+In communist states, elections are generally held for all positions at all levels of government.
+In most states, this has taken the form of directly electing representatives, although in some states such as People's Republic of China, the Republic of Cuba and the Socialist Federal Republic of Yugoslavia, this also included indirect elections, such as deputies being elected by deputies as the next lower level of government.